Game Design School Options in San Diego

 San Diego State University

-San Diego State University offers undergraduate and graduate degrees in multimedia studies through its School of Art, Design and Art History.
+San Diego State University offers undergraduate and graduate degrees in multimedia studies through its School of Art and Design.
 The university's graphic design programs participate with a large number of businesses to provide student internships.

 Master of Fine Arts/Master of Arts in Studio Arts - Multimedia Specialty

-Graduate students in this program learn about web design, gaming, motion graphics, interactive media and DVD navigation.
+Graduate students in this program learn about inter-media, multimedia, digital fabrication for art and design, advanced photographic projects, emerging technologies in multimedia and graphic communication.
 Art students who are interested in utilizing unfamiliar technologies in their work may want to enroll in the multimedia graduate program.
 The MFA and the MA programs have different specific credit requirements, though students in the MFA program must complete a thesis, while students in the MA program must complete a creative project and a written report.